bidurbabu/my-app/README.md

   - Bold the currently selected item in the move list. (done)
   - Rewrite Board to use two loops to make the squares instead of hardcoding them. (done)
   - Add a toggle button that lets you sort the moves in either ascending or descending order. (done)
-  - When someone wins, highlight the three squares that caused the win.
+  - When someone wins, highlight the three squares that caused the win. (done)
   - When no one wins, display a message about the result being a draw.